trixi-framework/tutorial-2021-icosahom/README.md

 # Tutorial on Trixi.jl at ICOSAHOM 2021

-This the companion repository for the tutorial on [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) at [ICOSAHOM 2021](https://www.icosahom2020.org):
+This is the companion repository for the tutorial on [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) at [ICOSAHOM 2021](https://www.icosahom2020.org):